 pooruser study with only15 particpants.
 Hence, the results are meaningless.While the results are interesting, they are statistically not significant.

 Follow the “onion” principle.
 This means you search first for work that is as closely related to your goal as possible.
 For instance, when you want to develop a content-based-filtering recommender system for digital libraries, then you search for literature about content-based filtering recommender systems for digital libraries.
 If you do not find (enough) related work then you broaden your search.
 For instance, you look into “collaborative-filtering based recommender systems for digital libraries”.
 If you don’t find a lot of work on that, then you search e.g. separately for “recommender systems” and “digital libraries”, or disciplines such as “content-based filtering for recommender systems in academic search engines”.

 Describe how you will achieve the research objective.
-Describe the study design, metrics, datasets etc.
+Describe the study design, metrics, datasets, libraries being used etc.

 Describe your results objectively, i.e. only the numbers.
 No reader who reads this section should be saying “I disagree”.
 For instance, you can write things like “algorithm A had a precision of 0.73 and algorithm B had a precision of 0.63” without a deeper interpretation.